sajibcse68/MyDailyLearn/JavaScript/Angular.md

 #### Use `TypeScript` as Transpiler
 TypeScript is Microsoft's extension of JavaScript that allows the use of all ES2015 features and adds powerful type checking and object-oriented features.
 - We are coding Angular using TypeScript, a language that transpiles into JavaScipt.
 - We use custom HTML tag (aka, selector) to show where we want our component to load inside out HTML.
 - Our component decorator is what truns plain Typescript class into a component.

 #### Structural Directives
-- A directive (within Angular) is how we add dynamic behavior to HTML.
+- A directive (within Angular) is how we add dynamic begavior to HTML.
 - There are three kinks of directives:
   - Component
     - Has a template